Category Archives: Early Enrichment

 1. Take your time writing.
 To become an expert, you need lots of practice!

 2. Find someone to help you out.
-Ask an someone who can edit your work to make it even better!
+Ask someone who can edit your work to make it even better!

 3. Be unique.
 Try something new and make your work stand out.

-Early Enrichment #26: Metric Me!
+#26: Metric Me!

+Did you know that during the Olympics things are measured differently?
 At school, we learn how to measure with inches, feet and yards.
-However, during Olympics races are measured using the Metric System.
+However, during the Olympics races are measured using the Metric System.
 They use centimeters, meters, and kilometers.

 If you look closely at a ruler you can see the centimeters system.